 Another antioxidant found in blueberries: flavonoids.
 Some research has suggested these compounds may improve learning and cognition.
 A study in the Annals of Neurology found that women with the highest intake of berries appeared to delay cognitive decline by up to 2.5 years.
 So eating blueberries may just work wonders on your memory as you get older.

-They promote better digestion
+Blueberries promote better digestion

-There's been a lot of talk about the health benefits of probiotics, the good bacteria that can reduce growth of the harmful stuff and keep your digestive system functioning properly.
+There's been a lot of talk about the health benefits of probiotics, the good bacteria that can reduce growth of the harmful microbes and keep your digestive system functioning properly.
 A study in the Journal of Agricultural and Food Chemistry found that men who consumed a daily wild blueberry drink for six weeks saw an increased concentration of two types of bacteria crucial for gut health.
-So snacking on blueberries more often could prove to be a huge relief for your digestive system, too.
+So snacking on blueberries more often could prove to be a relief for your digestive system, too.